 CK One is a legendary unisex fragrance and the essence of freshness.
 Fair warning: it will have you feeling major 90’s nostalgia.
 It opens with notes of green, pineapple, and citrus, and eventually dries down to a powdery, citrusy, ambery scent.

 Still undecided?
-Choosing a new fragrance can be difficult — the good thing with citrus colognes is they're usually light enough that they're easy crowd-pleasers.
-It's pretty rare that I encounter a citrus that people have strong opinions about .
-Nonetheless, if you're new to colognes or have a sensitive nose, it can be wise to try a sample before making a blind buy.
+Choosing a new fragrance can be difficult — the good thing with citrus colognes is they’re usually light enough that they’re easy crowd-pleasers.
+It’s rare that I encounter a citrus perfume that people have strong opinions about.